PBM Reform Heats Up as Arkansas Law Faces Court Test: What HR Should Know

 - Ensure rebates flow directly to the employer rather than being retained by PBMs

-- Strengthen compliance with ERISA by demonstrating clear fiduciary oversight.
+- Strengthen compliance with ERISA by demonstrating clear fiduciary oversight

 Lack of transparency drives up costs and exposes employers to legal and reputational risk.
 It may also erode employee trust in the benefits program if pricing appears inconsistent or self-serving.

-Responding to Current PBM Reform
+How HR Can Respond to PBM Reform

 Review Current Contracts